qlin1996/eCommerce/README.md

 * All products view pagination
 * All products search bar
 * Filter and sort products drop down
-* Login/Logout with Sessions
-* Google OAuth
+* Login/Logout with sessions and Google OAuth

 ## Stack